awsdocs/aws-doc-sdk-examples/rust_dev_preview/greengrassv2/README.md

 ### list-core-devices

-This example lists the name, type, and ARN of your IoT things in the Region.
+This example lists the name, status, and last update timestamp of your IoT Greengrass V2 devices in the Region.

 `cargo run --bin list-core-devices -- [-r REGION] [-v]`